mojaveexpressguide/mojaveexpressguide.github.io/docs/Appendix/Weapon Texture Guide.md

 ---

-This is a temporary clothing & armour texture guide I have made as many have been requesting for one.
-This will stay up until Salamand3r releases his guide as i'm sure it will be much better.
+This is an archived weapon texture guide that I had made as many have been requesting for one.
+This was created before Salamand3r's new texture guide.
 This has only been made with FNV in mind.
 I do not know how well this will work with TTW.
 I would recommend installing in the order the mods are listed!

 ### [Weapon Retexture from EVE](https://www.nexusmods.com/newvegas/mods/76606)